hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 I have already read parse red-lang blog, parse wiki, Ungaretti page and documentation.
 If there is anything else to read which explain exactly how `ahead` works you are welcome.

 [13:54:54](#OGAyx6JiN6DE5zczfEv0HIG2ejKuBLW2iH2mtEw_F-Y) <hiiamboris>:
-I just inserted a quote Ì†ΩÌ±ÜÌ†ºÌøª
+I just inserted a quote üëÜüèª

 [13:55:14](#u4hvZe89KyGlo5krc8YZuqap5J0iD5O7L6Q1Q2UhVjI) <hiiamboris>:
 Again, something is completely wrong with your way of reading.